 The idea is to work smarter, not necessarily harder.
 Business owners often prefer to conduct reviews at the beginning or end of a year and leave summers alone.
-But what happens is, you come back from vacation and immediately get slammed trying to catch up and deal with past problems instead of looking for opportunities to ramp up after Labor Day.
+But what happens is, that you come back from vacation and immediately get slammed trying to catch up and deal with past problems instead of looking for opportunities to ramp up after Labor Day.

-As a result, businesses end up with the same troubled systems, processes or employees, so nothing changes.
+As a result, businesses end up with the same troubled systems, processes, or employees, so nothing changes.
 Then, suddenly, the year is almost over, and valuable opportunities have passed you by.

 Now is as good a time to hit the accelerator on improving your strengths and eliminating weaknesses.

 Here are seven benefits of conducting a mid-year review of your business:

 - Reviewing now provides more time to implement changes.
 If you want to make changes, such as ordering new inventory, hiring and training a new employee, or launching a marketing campaign, it will take time to get those things rolling.
 So it’s better to start now rather than wait until fall.